Skip to main content

 “He is a double-minded man (δίψυχος), unstable in all his ways.”
 (James 1:8)

 Double-mindedness is not curiosity.
 It is a division of the inner life, where competing judgments never resolve.
 Wisdom, in James, is not instant certainty; it is something received by a mind that refuses to let unbelief become the governing lens through which God’s word is evaluated.
-He describes the solution, if you lack wisdom ask, and ask in faith, he does not encourage one to be quite.
+He describes the solution, if you lack wisdom ask, and ask in faith.

 “Do all things without inward murmuring (γογγυσμός) and confused reasoning (διαλογισμός)… holding fast to the word of life.” — Philippians 2:14–16

-The solution is to hold fast to the "word of life."
+The solution to an unsound mind is to hold fast to the "word of life."
 Teaching that encourages knowledge without understanding, that doesn't strengthen faith but fosters unbelief and confusion is not sound.
 Most unrighteousness we see, but the outwardly obedient and inwardly divisive man who seeks his own, scheming and deceiving, hides in sheep's clothing.

-Sound doctrine produces a sound mind, it has saving faith, loves, builds up, edifies, and does not toss children to and fro, which is being double-minded.
+Sound doctrine produces a sound mind, it has saving faith, loves, builds up, edifies, and does not toss children to and fro, it doesn't create double-minded people.

 Abraham, Unbelief, and the Refusal to Judge by It

-Paul’s treatment of Abraham in Romans 4 deepens this picture and corrects many oversimplified accounts of faith.
+Paul’s statement of Abraham's faith in Romans 4 deepens this picture and corrects many oversimplified accounts of faith.

 “No unbelief made him waver (οὐ διεκρίθη τῇ ἀπιστίᾳ) concerning the promise of God, but he was strengthened in faith…” (Romans 4:20)